 A request for an advance or reimbursement must comply with the requirements in 49 CFR 18.21 (refer to Award Terms and Conditions, Section 11, "Payments").
-Each request must be submitted through the Delphi eInvoicing system and include a completed Standard Form 270 (SF-270), "Request for Advance or Reimbursement" as an attachment in the system.
+Each request must be submitted through the Delphi eInvoicing system and include a completed/signed Standard Form 270 (SF-270), "Request for Advance or Reimbursement" as an attachment in the system.
 Upon execution of the grant award, recipients, in accordance with their project plan, may request up to 50% of the total federally funded amount of the award.
-The remaining amount may be requested, upon receipt and approval, (by the PHMSA Agreement Officer) of the "Mid-Term Progress Report."
+The remaining amount may be requested, upon receipt and approval, (by the PHMSA Agreement Officer) of both the "Mid-Term Progress Report" and the "Mid-Term Financial Status Report."
+When submitting an SF-270 for the first amount beyond the initial 50% the grantee must also submit along with that SF-270 into the Delphi eInvoicing system an electronic copy of the (1) Mid-Term Progress Report, the (2) Mid-Term Financial Status Report, and an (3) email from the Agreement Officer Representative's (AOR), currently Annmarie Robertson (Annmarie.robertson@dot.gov) declaring BOTH the Mid-Term Progress Report and the Mid-Term Financial Status Report "acceptable."